 The 7 Series has standard BMW Assist, which uses a global positioning satellite (GPS) receiver and a cellular system to remotely unlock your doors if you lock your keys in, help track down your vehicle if it’s stolen or send emergency personnel to the scene if any airbags deploy.
 The Flying Spur doesn’t offer a GPS response system, only a navigation computer with no live response for emergencies, so if you’re involved in an accident and you’re incapacitated help may not come as quickly.

-Both the 7 Series and the Flying Spur have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights and front and rear parking sensors.
+Both the 7 Series and the Flying Spur have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, front and rear parking sensors and available all wheel drive.

 The 7 Series’ corrosion warranty is 9 years longer than the Flying Spur’s (12 vs. 3 years).

-On the EPA test cycle the ActiveHybrid 7 gets better fuel mileage than the Flying Spur V8 (22 city/30 hwy vs. 14 city/24 hwy).
+On the EPA test cycle the 740e running on electricity gets better fuel mileage than the Flying Spur V8 (62 city/68 hwy MPGe vs. 13 city/22 hwy).

 Regardless of its engine, regenerative brakes improve the 7 Series’ fuel efficiency by converting inertia back into energy instead of wasting it.
 Bentley only offers a regenerative brake system on the Flying Spur V8.

-In heavy traffic or at stoplights the 7 Series (except 760Li)’s engine automatically turns off when the vehicle is stopped, saving fuel and reducing pollution.
+In heavy traffic or at stoplights the 7 Series’ engine automatically turns off when the vehicle is stopped, saving fuel and reducing pollution.
 The engine is automatically restarted when the driver gets ready to move again.
 (Start/Stop isn’t accounted in present EPA fuel mileage tests.)
 The Flying Spur doesn’t offer an automatic engine start/stop system.

-The Alpina B7’s 285/30R21 rear tires provide better handling because they have a lower 30 series profile (height to width ratio) that provides a stiffer sidewall than the Flying Spur’s 35 series tires.
+The Alpina B7’s optional 295/30R21 rear tires provide better handling because they have a lower 30 series profile (height to width ratio) that provides a stiffer sidewall than the Flying Spur’s optional 35 series tires.

 The 7 Series offers active sway bars, which help keep it flat and controlled during cornering, but disconnect at lower speeds to smooth the ride and offer greater off-road suspension articulation.
 This helps keep the tires glued to the road on-road and off.
 The Flying Spur doesn’t offer an active sway bar system.

-The 7 Series SWB offers an available adjustable active suspension system, which counteracts cornering forces actively, limiting body roll and improving handling and stability.
+The 7 Series offers an available active suspension system, which counteracts cornering forces actively, limiting body roll and improving handling and stability.
 Bentley doesn’t offer an active suspension on the Flying Spur.

-For a smoother ride and more stable handling, the 7 Series SWB’s wheelbase is .2 inches longer than on the Flying Spur (120.9 inches vs. 120.7 inches).
-The 7 Series LWB’s wheelbase is 5.7 inches longer than on the Flying Spur (126.4 feet vs. 120.7 inches).
+For a smoother ride and more stable handling, the 7 Series’ wheelbase is 5.7 inches longer than on the Flying Spur (126.4 inches vs. 120.7 inches).

-The 740i handles at .91 G’s, while the Flying Spur W12 pulls only .86 G’s of cornering force in a Motor Trend skidpad test.
+The 750i xDrive handles at .88 G’s, while the Flying Spur W12 pulls only .86 G’s of cornering force in a Motor Trend skidpad test.

 For excellent aerodynamics, the 7 Series has standard flush composite headlights.
 The Flying Spur has recessed headlights that spoil its aerodynamic shape and create extra drag.

-Because it has more passenger and cargo room, the 7 Series is rated a Large car by the EPA, while the Flying Spur is rated a Mid-size.
+Because it has more passenger and cargo room, the EPA rates the 7 Series a Large car, while the Flying Spur is rated a Mid-size.

-The 7 Series SWB has 4 cubic feet more passenger volume than the Flying Spur (106 vs. 102).
+The 7 Series has 12 cubic feet more passenger volume than the Flying Spur (114 vs. 102).

-The 7 Series SWB has 2.5 inches more front headroom and .5 inches more rear headroom than the Flying Spur.
+The 7 Series has 1.8 inches more front headroom, .9 inches more rear headroom and 2.2 inches more rear legroom than the Flying Spur.

 To make loading groceries and cargo easier when your hands are full, the 7 Series’ trunk can be opened and closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Flying Spur doesn’t offer a hands-free gesture to open its trunk, forcing you to put cargo down if your hands are full.

-The 7 Series offers an optional heads-up display which projects speed and other key instrumentation readouts onto the windshield, allowing drivers to view information without diverting their eyes from the road.
+The 7 Series offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Flying Spur doesn’t offer a heads-up display.

-While driving with high beams on, sensitive light sensors available for the 7 Series detect other vehicles which could be blinded and automatically switch to low beams.
+While driving with high beams on, sensitive light sensors standard on the 7 Series detect other vehicles which could be blinded and automatically switch to low beams.
 The Flying Spur doesn’t offer automatic dimming high beams.

 The 7 Series’ power mirror controls are mounted on the armrest for easy access.
 The Flying Spur’s power mirror controls are on the center console where they can’t be seen without the driver completely removing his eyes from the road.